ashinw/house-prj-pub/lower-level/section-L-requirements.md

 Table LL-L1: Floor plan comparison

-Note, the only key difference between the two diagrams in the table above is the removal of the window beside the stair case.
+Note, the only key difference between the two diagrams in the table above is the removal of the window beside the staircase.

 |Design principles|
 |:---|